Francesco, September 13, 2019

 Having a full email inbox is not the worst thing that can happen to you, but it can certainly cause many complications when you miss an important email or have to spend hours deleting all those emails.

-Luckily, you have a feature called auto archive email, and Gmail will move your older messages to an archive for you.
+If you're using Gmail for Mac, you're processing email faster than in the browser, but with a Gmail feature called auto archive email Gmail will move your older messages to an archive for you.
 This feature makes it easy for you to maintain your inbox with auto archiving process on specific types of your emails, such as newsletters and notifications.

 Many of your emails are probably disposable, but you might want to keep some of them if you may need them later.
 Instead of deleting email after an email, and not be able to access them any more, you can simply archive them.